Understanding lived experience is the route to change

 Please find our published policy resources below:

-Click here to find evidence given by care experienced people to Committees of the Scottish Parliament, for general briefings on relevant issues and position papers for the organisation.
+Click here to find evidence given by care experienced people to Committees of the Scottish Parliament and other organisations, for general briefings on relevant issues and position papers for the organisation.

 Click here to read care experienced people’s views on a range of issues from health, police powers to child poverty.
 These have been created in response to public consultations on key policy areas and new legislation.

 Click here to read reports and research created to amplify the voices of care experienced people on specific issues.

 For relevant statistics relating to care experience, please click here.